The History of the London Bus

 The buses that are seen today in London aren’t the ones that were always around and there is quite a story to tell behind it and how it all started.
 Did you know that London buses are red because the General Omnibus Company in 1907 wanted to stand out from the other independent companies?
 Here is all you need to know about how London buses came into being and what type of services they provide in the present day.

 The first known “buses” of London were used in 1829 and were horse-drawn; taking people from one destination to another just like a taxi service.
-They were started by George Shillibeer who used to take people from Paddington to the city on a horse-drawn omnibus with the intention of starting a service similar to the buses of today.
+They were started by George Shillibeer who used to take people from Paddington to the city on a horse-drawn omnibus to start a service similar to the buses of today.

 In 1933, the London Transport Passenger Act saw to it that this authority was taken from the Metropolitan Police due to the confusion it caused, and handed back to the owners of the bus companies that in turn made sure everything was back in order.